kubernetes/enhancements/keps/sig-node/4818-allow-zero-value-for-sleep-action-of-prestop-hook/README.md

 #### Downgrade

 If the kube-apiserver is downgraded to a version where the feature gate is not supported (<v1.32), no new resources can be created with a PreStop sleep duration of zero seconds.
-Existing resources will continue to function, but they cannot be updated since the validation for the sleep duration would fail if the value is set to zero.
-Cluster admins can update their resources to have a non-zero value for the sleep duration and migrate their resources if they want to update it.
+Existing resources created with a sleep duration of zero will continue to function.

 If the feature gate is turned off after being enabled, no new resources can be created with PreStop sleep duration of zero seconds.
-Existing resources will continue to function, but as discussed in the Proposal section, the sleep duration will need to be updated to a non-zero value if the resource has to be updated.
+Existing resources will continue to run and use a sleep duration of zero seconds.
+These resources can be updated and the zero sleep duration would continue to work.

 ### Version Skew Strategy